Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Raven Cliff Falls

 Take the two-mile long Raven Cliff Falls trail to view the gorgeous 420-ft Raven Cliff Falls from an overlook at Caesar’s Head State Park.
-There are also a variety of hiking trails within that park and the surrounding Mountain Bridge Wilderness.
+There are also a variety of hiking trails within the park and the surrounding Mountain Bridge Wilderness.

 8155 Geer Hwy